Home > 2003

 Trishka will get a vet check soon and she will stay in mandatory quarantine for 3 months, because she has come from outside the EU.
 After that, she will move to her temporary outdoor enclosure at Natuurhulpcentrum.
 In the meantime, Bears in Mind will monitor her health and behaviour closely in order to look into the options for a permanent home later this year.

-This mission turned out a great success, thanks to the hard work and dedication of all involved!
+This mission turned out to be a great success, thanks to the hard work and dedication of all involved and a special thanks to LUFTHANSA for making this possible!

 The problem of keeping bears in captivity has a two decades-long history in Georgia.
 The animals are kept predominantly for local and international tourists’ attraction in restaurants, petrol stations, monasteries, along and nearby the central highway that crosses the country horizontally (Batumi-Dedoplistskaro, approx. 800 km).
 The issue is linked to two major problems: contribution to wild population decline and inhumane treatment of animals.
 Many organizations (including Bears in Mind, SEED, NACRES, Tbilisi Zoo, some voluntary shelters, government of Georgia etc.) have been dealing with this problem since the collapse of Soviet Union.
 Remarkable success was achieved through the implementation of different concrete projects; however, the problem still exists (although not to the devastating degrees as it was observed in the 90s) and bears (predominantly cubs) still occur in captivity every spring.
 Most of them are still kept under deplorable conditions.
 In parallel, concerned organizations, at this moment, do not have credible monitoring data and it is not exactly known how many bears there are in (illegal) captivity throughout Georgia.
 Moreover, effective legislation of Georgia prescribes fines to an owner, confiscation of a bear and moving it to a shelter.
 Nevertheless, the limited capacity of shelters (including the national zoo) in conjunction to the low awareness of the population leads the government (also the judicial system) to be inactive and “close its eyes” to the problem.